How To Make a Discord Bot

 Creating a Discord bot

-From setting up a Discord account to setting permissions and adding the bot to a Discord server, here are steps for creating a custom Discord bot.
+From setting up a Discord account to establishing permissions and adding the bot to a Discord server, here are the steps for creating a custom no-code Discord bot.

 1. Create a Discord account and server

-Once you’ve created a Discord account, proceed and log in.
-You will be directed to the following page.
+Once you've created a Discord account, proceed and log in.
+You will be directed to the following dashboard.

 To create a server, click on the Add a Server button, which is highlighted below.

-In this example, we will be creating a custom server, so go ahead and click on the Create My Own button.
+In this example, we’ll be creating a custom server, so click on the Create My Own button.

-You will be directed to another pop-up window where you have to choose whether the server is just for a few friends or a bigger community.
+You’ll be directed to another pop-up window where you have to choose whether the server is for just a few friends or a bigger community.

-In our case, we will select the For a club or community option.
+In our case, we’ll select the For a club or community option.

 And with that, you've created a Discord server.
 You can invite friends to join the server, as well as personalize it further by adding channels and an icon.